 What happens if I don't get pupillage the first time?
 What other experience can I gain to help my application?
 What if I can't afford the BPTC right now?
 Are there alternative routes to the Bar?

-Join four barristers who took a different route to the Bar in a discussion looking at these questions.
+Four barristers who took a different route to the Bar were involved in a panel discussion looking at these questions.

-The purpose of this evening is to show that even though the route to the Bar is an expensive and sometimes extremely long one, it is possible.
+The purpose of this evening was to show that even though the route to the Bar is an expensive and sometimes extremely long one, it is possible for anyone.